-The ADM1063 is a configurable supervisory/sequencing device that offers a single-chip solution for supply monitoring and sequencing in multiple supply systems.
-In addition to these functions, the ADM1063 integrates a 12-bit ADC that can be used to accurately read back up to 12 separate voltages.
+The ADM1065 Super Sequencer® is a configurable supervisory/ sequencing device that offers a single-chip solution for supply monitoring and sequencing in multiple-supply systems.

-The device also provides up to 10 programmable inputs for monitoring undervoltage faults, overvoltage faults, or out-ofwindow faults on up to 10 supplies.
+The device also provides up to 10 programmable inputs for monitoring undervoltage faults, overvoltage faults, or out-of-window faults on up to 10 supplies.
 In addition, 10 programmable outputs can be used as logic enables.
-Six of these programmable outputs can provide up to a 12 V output for driving the gate of an N-FET that can be placed in the path of a supply.
+Six of these programmable outputs can each provide up to a 12 V output for driving the gate of an N-FET that can be placed in the path of a supply.